 Fatigue is tiredness, weariness or exhaustion.
-You can be fatigued enough for it to impair your driving long before you ‘nod off’ at the wheel.
-For example, when you are fatigued:
+You can be fatigued enough for it to impair your driving long before you ‘nod off’ at the wheel – which is an extreme form of fatigue.

 These effects lead to a high number of single vehicle crashes involving a car striking a tree or other rigid object, and severe head-on collisions.

 Driver fatigue is difficult to identify or recognise as contributing to a crash.
 This means it’s likely that fatigue is under-recorded, and contributes to more crashes than we realise.
 Australian estimates indicate that fatigue accounts for up to 30 percent of single-vehicle crashes in rural areas.
 Fatigue needs to be taken very seriously.